crystal-lang/rfcs/0002-execution-contexts.md

 - a scheduler to run the fibers (or many schedulers for a MT context);
 - an event loop (IO & timers):

-  => This might be complex: I don’t think we can share a libevent across event bases? we already need to have a “thread local” libevent object for IO objects as well as for PCRE2 (though this is an optimization).
+  => this might be complex: I don’t think we can share a libevent across event bases? we already need to have a “thread local” libevent object for IO objects as well as for PCRE2 (though this is an optimization).

-  => We might want to move to our own primitives on top of epoll (Linux) and kqueue (BSDs) since we already wrap IOCP (Win32) and a PR for io_uring (Linux) so we don’t have to stick to libevent2 limitations (e.g. we may be able to allocate events on the stack since we always suspend the fiber).
+  => we might want to move to our own primitives on top of epoll (Linux) and kqueue (BSDs) since we already wrap IOCP (Win32) and a PR for `io_uring` (Linux) so we don’t have to stick to libevent2 limitations (e.g. we may be able to allocate events on the stack since we always suspend the fiber).

 Ideally developers would be able to create custom execution contexts.
 That means we must have public APIs for at least the EventLoop and maybe the Scheduler (at least its resume method), which sounds like a good idea.